prasoonkandel/Python-Projects/README.md

 <p align="center">
   A collection of cool Python projects I've built while learning programming, AI, and game development.
-  Projects include a voice assistant, a text converter, a Pygame space shooter, and a calculator with GUI!
+  Projects include a voice assistant, a text converter, a Pygame space shooter, a calculator with GUI, and face detection using OpenCV!
 </p>

 ---